Ushashree441997/Crypto_Currency_price_prediction/README.md

 # Crypto_Currency_price_prediction

-Crypto Currency price prediction
+Stock Crypto Currency Price Prediction Analysis — PG-DBDA

-Stock Crypto Currency Price Prediction Analysis — PG-DBDA Description — Build the prediction model and did real time dashboard usingpython and build the data pipeline using AWS.
+Description — Build the prediction model and did real time dashboard using python and build the data pipeline using AWS.
-The project aims to predict future closing prices of the top five crypto currencies.Historical data guides predictions for upcoming days, weeks, and months basedon moving average values.
+The project aims to predict future closing prices of the top five crypto currencies.
+Historical data guides predictions for upcoming days, weeks, and months basedon moving average values.

 The interactive Streamlit app on AWS EC2 enables traders and investors to access insights and forecasts, considering the volatile nature of crypto currencymarkets.

-Tools & Technology used –
+# Tools & Technology used –

 Backend: Python, AWS (S3, EC2, EMR), ML algorithms based on Time Series Algorithm - ARIMA, LSTM, SVM.
 Frontend: Streamlit.